nicolas-rohricht/vanhack-shop-bonsai/README.md

 ## Some nice details

-### Cart counter - to show to the users how many items they alrady have inside of the cart
+### Cart counter - to show to the users how many items they already have inside of the cart

 ![](cart_counter.gif)